 \subsection{Scenario design}

-Each scenario is organized as a six-layer specification.
-Layer~0 is the hidden ground truth: the objective timeline, contradiction map, and answer provenance.
-Layers~1--4 are visible to the agent: workspace files (Layer~1), session histories (Layer~2), evaluation questions (Layer~3), and staged update packages (Layer~4).
-Layer~5 is an internal generation guide covering formatting constraints and noise controls.
-Layer~0 is never shown to the evaluated system, which ensures that answer verification is reliable while the observable layers behave like noisy, imperfect reflections of the same underlying reality.
+Each scenario is a six-layer specification.
+Layer~0 holds the hidden ground truth (objective timeline, contradiction map, answer provenance).
+Layers~1--4 are agent-visible: workspace files, session histories, evaluation questions, and staged update packages.
+Layer~5 is an internal generation guide for formatting and noise controls.
+Layer~0 is never shown, so verification is reliable while the observable layers behave like noisy reflections of the same reality.